bob6664569/loyverse/README.md

 # Loyverse API Client

 An unofficial Node.js client for the Loyverse API.
-Modern, lightweight and zero-dependency.
+Modern, lightweight.

 ⚠️ This is not an official Loyverse product.
 Use at your own risk.

 ## Features

-- Zero dependencies
 - Full TypeScript support
 - Automatic retry on rate limits
 - Async iterator pagination